digrouz/docker-nginx/README.md

 * `angular` will configure a vhost with support for angular.
 * `grav` will configure a vhost with support for grav CMS.
 * `fcgi` will configure a vhost with support for FastCGI like spawn-fcgi.
+* `nextcloud` will configure a vhost with support for Nextcloud
 * `custom` will configure a vhost from a provided vhost config file `/docker-entrypoint.d/07-custom-http(s).conf`

 ## Notes